19hours/sg-statutes/Acts/Property Tax Act.md

 [46/96]

-(4) The Comptroller may, whether or not any proceedings have been instituted against any person for contravention of subsection (2) in respect of any property, by order in writing require the owner or occupier to remove any unauthorised number or name fixed on or near the property.
+(4) The Comptroller or the SBNB (as the case may be) may, whether or not any proceedings have been instituted against any person for contravention of subsection (2) in respect of any property, by order in writing require the owner or occupier to remove any unauthorised number or name fixed on or near the property.

 [46/96]